Do You Need a Pool Heater? Complete Decision Guide 2024

 Climate and Natural Water Temperature

 Your geographic location is the primary factor determining heater necessity.
-Pool water naturally maintains temperatures 5-10°F below average air temperature.
+Pool water temperatures are influenced by air temperature but the relationship varies based on factors like thermal mass, overnight cooling, and seasonal patterns.
 If your area experiences air temperatures below 85°F during desired swimming months, your pool water will likely be uncomfortably cool without heating.

 In northern climates, unheated pools may only reach comfortable temperatures (78-82°F) for 2-3 months annually.
 Southern regions like Florida or Arizona may achieve 6-8 months of natural swimming weather, but still benefit from heating during cooler months.